amtrack/sfdx-browserforce-plugin/README.md

 browser automation

 USAGE
-  $ sfdx-browserforce-plugin browserforce:COMMAND
+  $ sfdx-browserforce-plugin browserforce COMMAND

 COMMANDS
-  browserforce:apply  apply a plan from a definition file browserforce:plan   retrieve state and generate plan file
+  browserforce apply  apply a plan from a definition file browserforce plan   retrieve state and generate plan file
 ```

-Both the `browserforce:apply` and `browserforce:plan` commands expect a config file and a target username or alias for the org.
+Both the `browserforce apply` and `browserforce plan` commands expect a config file and a target username or alias for the org.

 # Example